Looking for :

 ship, wherever this may take place.

-For the purposes of the BMP the term ‘piracy’ includes all acts
+For the purposes of the BMP the term ‘piracy’ includes all acts1.3

 to the Maritime Security Centre – Horn of Africa website